Study Abroad Programs

 Gaming and Animation

 Computer Games and Animation in Japan is a two-week trip to Tokyo, Kyoto and Nagoya.
 Students will visit game and animation companies to learn about the processes of crafting culturally-significant Japanese entertainment from creative industry professionals.
 Students will be given the opportunity to examine how Japanese games/animation/motion graphics have mutually influenced specific aspects of Japanese culture including art, design, fashion, advertising, television and everyday life in Japan.
 In addition, students will visit museums, galleries, restaurants, temples, cultural centers, and historic sites fostering meaningful experiences in their chosen areas interest and gather research materials they will later use to craft personal projects inspired by their impressions of the trip.
-Students will receive prompts to seek out Japanese people from all walks of life and exchange ideas, start friendships, and learn first-hand about what it is like to live in Japan.
 In Nagoya, students will visit Trident College of Computing to work collaboratively with Japanese game/animation students on a festive and fun two-day game/animation jam.

 Ottawa International Animation Festival

-This annual fall quarter trip to Ottawa, Canada is designed for undergraduate and graduate animation students who have an interest in attending the Ottawa International Animation Festival, the largest and most prestigious animation festival in North America.
+This annual trip to Ottawa, Canada is designed for undergraduate and graduate animation students who have an interest in attending the Ottawa International Animation Festival, the largest and most prestigious animation festival in North America, taking place every September.
 At the festival, students will have the opportunity to see screenings of competition, feature, showcase, and student programs; attend industry events, panels, and talks; and meet animators, critics, teachers, and animation directors from around the world.
 Students will have the opportunity to learn about the state of animation industry both domestically and internationally and increase their awareness of the international film festival circuit.